esciencecenter-digital-skills/lesson-model-coupling/episodes/01-introduction.md

 ### Example solution

 - Local climate-ecology: One model simulates the expected climate of a region of the Earth under certain vegetation/land use conditions.
 A separate model simulates the proliferation and behaviour of animals and vegetation in a given region under influence of various climatic conditions.
-- Stent in a blood vessel: A computational fluid dynamics model (simulating the blood flow) through a metal alloy stent.
-The stresses created by the blood on the stent are passed to a mechanical model of the stent, and used to deform the stent accordingly.
-The current deformation state of the stent is passed to the blood flow model.
+- Stent in a blood vessel: There is a computational fluid dynamics model (simulating the blood flow) through a stent.
+A separate model is modelling the growth of scar tissue, that covers the stent as the artery wall heals.
+The stresses created by the blood on the stent and tissue affect how it grows.
+In turn, the new, narrowed arterial wall needs to be passed back to the blood flow model, since new tissue will affect the flow.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::